2016 Moto3 World Championship

-Brad Binder (pictured in 2023) was the 2016 Moto3 Champion.
+Brad Binder (pictured in 2023) was the 2016 Moto3 World Riders' Champion.

-The 2016 FIM Moto3 World Championship was a part of the 68th F.I.M.
-Road Racing World Championship season.
+The 2016 FIM Moto3 World Championship was the lightweight class of the 68th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
 Danny Kent was the reigning series champion but did not defend his title as he joined the series' intermediate class, Moto2.

 The riders' championship title was won by Ajo Motorsport rider Brad Binder, after a second-place finish at the Aragon Grand Prix gave him an unassailable lead over his title rivals with four races remaining.
 Binder, who finished each of the first seven races on the podium, took the championship lead after the second race in Argentina, and took his first Grand Prix victory at the Spanish Grand Prix – starting from 35th on the grid.
 With four additional wins prior to Aragon, Binder was never headed in the championship thereafter to become South Africa's third world motorcycle racing champion, after Kork Ballington and Jon Ekerold.
 Binder took two further victories before the end of the season, in Australia and Valencia, en route to an eventual championship winning margin of 142 points over his next closest competitor.
 Compared to Binder's seven wins, no other rider was able to take more than two, with eight fellow riders taking at least one win during the 2016 season.